valhuber/Tutorial-ApiLogicProject/Tutorial.md

 ## Run

-Created ApiLogicProjects are instantly executable.
-Let's explore the Admin App and the API.
+The prior step established your Python enviroment, and started the server using the re-built launch configuration.
+We are now ready to explore the Admin App and the API.

 ### Admin App: Multi-Page, Multi-Table, Automatic Joins

 To run the Admin App, follow these steps:

-1. Click **Run and Debug**
-   * *Note:* these steps are highlighted in the diagram below
-2. Select the `ApiLogicServer` Launch Configuration
+1. In the step above, you've already
-3. Press the green run button to start the server
+      * Used the pre-built Launch Configuration to start the server and
-   * If you are running Docker / VS Code, and VS Code will suggest opening a Browser (the _preview_ browser is shown below).
-Do so, and you should see the Home screen in your Browser.
-   * Otherwise, you can:
-      * Open a browser at [localhost:5656](localhost:5656), or
-      * Click __View > Command Palette__, select __Simple Browser__, and specify the same url
-         * Note: be aware that we have seen some issue where the _simple browser_ fails to start; just use your normal browser
-         * Note: we have also seen that some systems are slow to load caches on first execution; browser refresh can often be helpful
-4. Explore the app: multi-page, multi-table, automatic joins
+      * Started the browser to see your Admin App
-   * Navigate to `Customer`
+1. Navigate to `Customer`
       * Depending on your screen size, you may need to hit the "hamburger menu" (top left) to see the left menu
-   * Click the Customer row  to see Customer Details
+2. Click the Customer row  to see Customer Details
-   * Observe the `Placed Order List` tab at the bottom
+3. Observe the `Placed Order List` tab at the bottom
-   * Click the first Order row
+4. Click the first Order row
-   * Click the `Order Detail List` tab at the bottom
+5. Observe the `Order Detail List` tab at the bottom
-   * Click the first __Product Id__ to see its detail information
+6. Observe the elements shown in the diagram

+      * Multi-Page - 2 pages for each table (list, with search, and display)
+      * Multi-Table - database relationships (typically from foreign keys) used to build master/detail pages
+      * Automatic Joins - the Order Detail table contains `ProductId`, but the system has joined in the `Product Name`.
+You can edit the `admin.yaml` file to control such behavior.

-6. (Close the app (browser), but leave the server running)
+7. Close the app (browser), but __leave the server running__

 <figure><img src="https://github.com/valhuber/apilogicserver/wiki/images/ui-admin/run-admin-app.png?raw=true"></figure>